grahamre/NASA_IotD/README.md

 1. The project must have a ListView somewhere to present items.
 Selecting an item from the ListView must show detailed information about the item selected.

-2. The project must have at least 1 progress bar and at least 1 button.
+X 2.
+The project must have at least 1 progress bar and at least 1 button.

 3. The project must have at least 1 edit text with appropriate text input method and at least 1 Toast and 1 Snackbar.